OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * The insights of these experts were inspired by research work as mentioned in the references at the bottom of this document(ENISA, Microsoft, BIML, MITRE, etc.)

 ## Organizing and applying threats and controls
 The threats are organized by attack surface (how and where does the attack take place?), and not by impact.
-This means that for example model theft is mentioned in three  different parts of the overview: 1. model theft by stealing model parameters from a live system, 2. model theft by stealing the modeling process or parameters from the engineering environment, and 3. model theft by reverse engineering from using the AI system.
+This means that for example model theft is mentioned in three  different parts of the overview:
+1. model theft by stealing model parameters from a live system, eg. breaking into the network and reading the parameters from a file,
+2. model theft by stealing the modeling process or parameters from the engineering environment, e.g. stored in the version management system of a data scientist, and
+3. model theft by reverse engineering from using the AI system.
 These are three very different attacks, with similar impacts.
 This way of organizing is helpful because the goal is to link the threats to controls, and these controls vary per attack surface.

 <img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/owaspaimodelv1.png?raw=true"/>

 **In a nutshell: how to deal with AI security:**
 * Implement **AI governance**
 *	**Extend security and development programs** to include data science activities especially to protect and streamline the engineering environment.
-*	**Improve regular application security** through understanding of AI particularities e.g. model parameters need protection and access to the model needs to be monitored and rate-limited.
+*	**Improve regular application and system security** through understanding of AI particularities e.g. model parameters need protection and access to the model needs to be monitored and rate-limited.
 *	**Limit the impact** of AI by minimizing privileges and adding oversight, e.g. guardrails, human oversight.
 *	**Countermeasures in data science** through understanding of model attacks, e.g. data quality assurance, larger training sets, detecting common perturbation attacks.

 **How about AI outside of machine learning?**
 A helpful way to look at AI is to see it as consisting of machine learning (the current dominant type of AI) plus *heuristic models*.
 A model can be a machine learning model which has learned how to compute based on data, or it can be a heuristic model engineered based on human knowledge, e.g. a rule-based system.
 Heuristic models still need data for testing, and sometimes to perform analysis for further building and validating the human knowledge.
 This document focuses on machine learning.
-The following threats also apply to heuristic systems:
+The following threats (discussed further on in this document) also apply to heuristic systems:
 * Model evasion -attackers can still be motivated to fool a model, even if it is knowledge-based
 * Model theft through use - it is possible to train a machine learning model based om imput/output combinations from a heuristic model
 * Overreliance in use - heuristic systems can also be relied on too much.
 The applied knowledge can be false